 We have announced the recipients of our grants round aimed at strengthening the voice of direct stakeholders in palliative care communications and advocacy.
 The successful projects are:

 We believe that the voice of direct stakeholders is critical to increasing the impact of palliative care advocacy so better care is available to more people who need it.
 At the same time, in many settings direct stakeholders have not being given the opportunities to speak out and participate in all stages of palliative care advocacy activities.
 We are trying to find some new ways to address this.

-Who are direct palliative care stakeholders?
+Who are palliative care direct stakeholders?

 People who are currently living with conditions that require palliative care now or may require it in the future and those who are in older age and approaching the end of the life cycle.

-Project aim: To strengthen the voice of direct stakeholders and increase their impact as advocates to improve access to quality palliative care worldwide.
+To strengthen the voice of direct stakeholders and increase their impact as advocates to improve access to quality palliative care worldwide.

 We are doing this by delivering a grants process which will put resources into the hands of direct stakeholders to develop and deliver their own solutions to raising their voices for increased access to palliative care in LMICs.